videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/setup-call/leave-end-meeting.md

 Participant can choose to leave the meeting without removing all the other participants.
 This is typically done by `Leave Meeting`.

-Alternatively, if the participant is the host or the last person remaining in the session, they can choose `End Meeting` by removing all other participants, which will end the session for everyone.
+Alternatively, if the participant is the host or the last person remaining in the session, they can choose to `End Meeting` by removing all other participants, which will end the session for everyone.

 ### `leave()`

-To leave the meeting without removing all the participant you need to call `leave()` which is the part of the `useMeeting` hook of React SDK.
+To leave the meeting without removing all the participants you need to call `leave()` which is the part of the `useMeeting` hook of React SDK.

 ### `end()`

-To leave the meeting by removing all the participant you need to call `end()` which is the part of the `useMeeting` hook of React SDK.
+To end the meeting by removing all the participants you need to call `end()` which is the part of the `useMeeting` hook of React SDK.

 :::note
-This methods can be called after the meeting is joined successfully.
+These methods can be called only after the meeting is joined successfully.
 :::

 #### Example